EthanYeung513/websiteBuilder/README.md

 HTML5/CSS

-### Current functionality
+### Non exhaustive functionality list

 Can login, register, and reset password (using a code that gets sent to your email).

 Able to drag and drop elements into the panel, which would create change in the html and css files, and therefore the appearence of the page when opened in a web browser.

-Current elements that can be used: Paragraph, image, anchor, and heading.
+HTML elements that can be used: Paragraph, image, anchor, and heading.

+Can manipulate attributes of a html/css element such as the colour of the text andthe size of the element

 ### Note that the following images are a demonstation and are not the final product